Missouri Blue Lodges

-Blue Lodges were secret proslavery societies formed in western Missouri during 1854 to thwart Northern anti-slavery plans to make Kansas a free state under the Kansas-Nebraska Act.
+Missouri Blue Lodges were secret proslavery societies formed in western Missouri during 1854 to thwart Northern anti-slavery plans to make Kansas a free state under the Kansas-Nebraska Act.
 They not only promoted the migration of proslavery settlers to Kansas but occasionally crossed the border to participate in the election of proslavery members to the territorial government.

 Massachusetts Lodges

 One formation of the Blue Lodges was due to a man named Eli Thayer.
 He founded the organization the New England Emigrant Aid company in 1854.
 The movement proposed to send 20,000 free soldiers into Kansas each year.
 However, it failed to attract many numbers.
 Instead, this aroused proslavery advocates to create secret societies known as the Blue Lodges, taking place in Massachusetts.
 The members of the Blue Lodges were so closely associated with the Watie party that they were known primarily by that name or by the Southern Rights Party.
 They were referred jokingly by their enemies as “the Knaves of the Godless Communion”.
 Some think that Stand Watie was also the leader of many Lodges.
 The society's oath required those who enter to be fully pro-slavery and to protect their country from the ravages of abolitionists or any other combinations of people wishing to disrupt the nation.
 The members were then organized into encampments or ‘lodges’ that were overlooked by lieutenants and captains who would call upon the members to assist in capturing and punishing any and all abolitionists in the area who were actively interfering with slavery.